 9.4.2.161 Transmit Power Envelope element

+Instruction to Editor: Make changes as follows:

-The Transmit Power Envelope element conveys the local maximum transmit power for various transmission bandwidths.
+The Transmit Power Envelope element conveys the local or regulatory client maximum transmit powers for various transmission bandwidths or channels within the bandwidth of a BSS.
 The format of the Transmit Power Envelope element is shown in Figure 9-616 (Transmit Power Envelope element format).